Extensions of valuation rings containing $\bf Q$ as limits of smooth algebras: Extensions of valuation rings essentially of finite type containing

-Applying this construction we arrive in at most $s$-steps to the case when $t_{q_1'}={\bar t}$, when we apply Proposition \ref{p} to see that the extension $V/q'_1\cap V\subset V'/q'_1$ is ind-smooth.
+Applying this construction we arrive in at most $s$ steps to the case when $t_{q_1'}={\bar t}$, when we apply Proposition \ref{p} to see that the extension $V/q'_1\cap V\subset V'/q'_1$ is ind-smooth.
 Using Lemma \ref{k} we see that $w$ factors through a smooth $V$-algebra Now apply \cite[Theorem 1.5]{S}. \ \end{proof}

-\begin{Corollary} Let $V \subset V'$ be an extension of valuation rings containing Q, with $\mm$, $\mm' = \mm V'$ their maximal ideals and $\dim V = 1$.
+\begin{Corollary} Let $V \subset V'$ be an extension of valuation rings containing $\bf Q$, with $\mm$, $\mm' = \mm V'$ their maximal ideals and $\dim V = 1$.
 Let $q\in \Spec V'$ be such that $q\cap V=0$ and height$(\mm'/q) = 1$.
 Assume that the extension $V \subset V'/q$ has the same value group.
-Then $V'$ is ind-smooth over $V$. \end{Corollary} For the proof note as in the above proof that we may reduce to the case when the fraction field extension of $V'/V$ is of finite type and apply Theorem \ref{t}.
-0.5 cm
+Then $V'$ is ind-smooth over $V$. \end{Corollary} For the proof apply Theorem \ref{t} to see that $V'/q$ is ind-smooth over $V$ which is enough using Zariski's Uniformization Theorem and Lemmas \ref{k} and \ref{L1}.